 Breytenbach has maintained that her suspension is a ploy by acting national director of public prosecutions Nomgcobo Jiba to stop the prosecution of former crime intelligence boss Richard Mdluli – a case Breytenbach pursued relentlessly until her suspension in April last year.

-On Monday, Mendelow claimed that affidavits, which had formed part of a search and seizure warrant application – to raid Imperial Crown Trading's offices in July 2011 – were drafted by Hellens on behalf of Hawks investigators, who then only had to sign them.
+On Monday, Mendelow claimed that affidavits, which had formed part of a search and seizure warrant application – to raid Imperial Crown Trading's offices in July 2011 – were drafted by Hellens on behalf of Hawks investigators, who then only had to sign them.'In cahoots'

 Mendelow referred to several emails sent from Hellens to Breytenbach during the course of 2011, in which he attached draft affidavits to be used in the warrant application by Lieutenant Colonel Sandra van Wyk, who led the police's investigation into alleged fraud committed by ICT.